Imprints of LGI violation in Mesons: Theoretical framework

 \subsection{Quantum Correlations in K- and B-Mesons oscillations:}

-We have dealt with our systems so far considering a closed quantum system, however the systems which we encounter in real physical systems involve a significant degree of interactions with its environment.
-So we implement the mathematical formalism of quantum operations which is a very important tool for describing the dynamics of open quantum systems.
+We have dealt with our systems so far considering a closed quantum system, however the systems that we encounter in real physical systems involve a significant interactions with its environment.
+So we implement the mathematical formalism of quantum operations which is an important tool for describing the dynamics of open quantum systems.
 We have to treat the states involved in our system as some mixed states instead of pure states and evolve them accordingly \cite{Banks:1983by}.
-The evolution of states should be carried through considering our system as a sub-system embedded in an exterior environment, thus the evolution of sub-system will differ from the system significantly \cite{Nielsen}.
+The evolution of states should be carried through considering our system as a sub-system embedded in an exterior environment.
+Thus the evolution of the sub-system will differ from the system significantly \cite{nielsen_chuang_2010}.
 This will further lead to damping effects in our meson oscillation systems which originates in the form of decoherence in our open quantum states.
-This quantum decoherence effect can be understood using the Liouville-Lindblad formalism for open quantum systems \cite{Lindblad}.
+This quantum decoherence effect can be understood using the Liouville-Lindblad formalism for open quantum systems \cite{Lindblad:1975ef}.
 The evolution of density matrix $\rho$ for the oscillatory system will be governed by;

-where $D[\rho]$ is the term that causes the non-unitary evolution of the system, which is termed as decoherence.
-Here, our sub-system is $K^0-\bar{K^0}$ meson system which is the principal system, and the environment that it is interacting which is attributed by our action of measurement.
-The principal system and environment together forms a closed quantum system then our system-environment composite state will be characterized as $\rho \otimes \rho_{env}$.
-Now, performing a partial trace over the environment we will end up with the reduce state of sub-system alone:
+where $D[\rho]$ is the term that causes the non-unitary evolution of the system,and is termed as decoherence.
+Here, our sub-system is $K^0-\bar{K^0}$ meson system, which is the principal system, and the environment it interacts with is attributed to our measurement action.
+The principal system and environment together forms a closed quantum system, and then our system-environment composite state will be characterized as $\rho \otimes \rho_{env}$.
+Now, performing a partial trace over the environment we will end up with the reduced state of the sub-system alone:

-Here, $U$ is responsible for the transformation of entire composite system.
-If there is any other $\tilde{U}$ operator which only transforms the sub-system alone and has no interaction with environment, then our final state will be as usual $\mathcal{E}(\rho)=\tilde{U}\rho\tilde{U}^{\dagger}$.
-This can be further put in a elegant representation known as operator-sum representation:
+Here, $U$ is responsible for transforming an entire composite system.
+Suppose there is any other $\tilde{U}$ operator that only transforms the sub-system alone and does not interact with the environment.
+In that case, our final state will be as usual $\mathcal{E}(\rho)=\tilde{U}\rho\tilde{U}^{\dagger}$.
+This can be further put in an elegant representation known as operator-sum representation: